Man charged with stealing Salvador Dali painting

 "It was almost surreal how this theft was committed," said District Attorney Cyrus R Vance Jr.

 "A thief is accused of putting a valuable Salvador Dali drawing into a shopping bag in the middle of the afternoon, in full view of surveillance cameras."

-Prosecutor John Arnold said Mr Istavrioglou took the painting out of its frame, rolled it up in a cardboard tube and posted it back to New York after security images of the theft were distributed around the world.
+Prosecutor Jordan Arnold said Mr Istavrioglou took the painting out of its frame, rolled it up in a cardboard tube and posted it back to New York after security images of the theft were distributed around the world.

 Police said they tracked him down after lifting fingerprints from the shipment that matched one from a juice bottle they say he shoplifted last year from a supermarket.

 An investigator posing as an art gallery owner later tricked Mr Istavrioglou into returning to New York by offering him a possible position as a consultant.

 A New York judge set bail at $100,000 (£65,000) during a brief court appearance on Tuesday.